trustyuri/trustyuri-spec/README.md

 ### Module RA

-Version A of module type R (i.e. `RA`) works on RDF content, possibly covering multiple named graphs.
+Version A of module type R, i.e. module `RA`, works on RDF content, possibly covering multiple named graphs.

-This module does not allow for blank nodes, because they make graph normalization much more difficult (future versions might support it though).
-The module supports, however, that the trusty URI itself appears in the RDF data it represents, including extended URIs such as:
+This module allows for self-references, i.e. the trusty URI itself may appear in the RDF data it represents.
+URIs consisting of the given trusty URI and a suffix are also supported, such as:

     http://example.org/r2.RA5AbXdpz5DcaYXCh9l3eI9ruBosiL5XDU3rxBbBaUO70.Part1
     http://example.org/r2.RA5AbXdpz5DcaYXCh9l3eI9ruBosiL5XDU3rxBbBaUO70.Part2

-This can also be used to handle blank nodes.
-For example, blank nodes can be transformed into URIs of the form:
+Blank nodes are not supported and have to be skolemized when a trusty URI is produced.
+For example, blank nodes can be transformed into URIs of the following form:

     http://example.org/r2.RA5AbXdpz5DcaYXCh9l3eI9ruBosiL5XDU3rxBbBaUO70..1
     http://example.org/r2.RA5AbXdpz5DcaYXCh9l3eI9ruBosiL5XDU3rxBbBaUO70..2

 It is assumed that the data is a set of named RDF graphs.
-For sets of RDF triples without a named graph, they are all considered to belong to a special named graph that is represented with the empty string.
+RDF triples without a named graph are considered to belong to a special named graph represented with the empty string.

-To check whether a given hash _h_ correctly represents a given set of named graphs, we first have to sort the triples of all named graphs.
-Because the trusty URI can appear in the RDF data it represents, we first have to replace all occurrences of _h_ in the URIs by a blank character in a preprocessing step.
+To check whether a given hash _h_ correctly represents a given set of named graphs, first the triples and graphs have to be sorted.
+Because the trusty URI can appear in the RDF data it represents, all occurrences of _h_ in the URIs have to be replaced by a blank character in a preprocessing step.
 To determine the order of any two triples, the first applicable rule of the following list is applied:

 1. If their graph URIs differ, the triple with the lexicographically smaller preprocessed graph URI is first.
 2. If their subject URIs differ, the triple with the lexicographically smaller preprocessed subject URI is first.